 While obviously not free, you might also consider buying a Membership to a local spot that you and your children love.
 Most Memberships tend to “pay for themselves” after a few visits.
 Having a Membership will definitely motivate you to get out of the house because you’ll want to get your money’s worth.
 Plus, you won’t feel bad if you only go for an hour or two.
 We currently have Memberships to Sesame Place, Grounds for Sculpture, Morris Arboretum, Legoland Discovery Center and Adventure Aquarium.
 And we have Summer Season passes to Shady Brook Farm.
 Plus, I signed the kids up for the Dorney Park Passes (more on that below).
 Our Bucks County Children’s Museum Membership just expired.

 And if you’re looking for FREE passes, I know of two options that you’ll want to keep an eye out for!
-Dorney Park is currently offering their FREE Pre-K passes.
+Dorney Park typically offers FREE Pre-K passes.
 Your child just needs to be 5 or under when you register.
 And registration ends in September.
 Adventure Aquarium also offers FREE pre-K passes, but you need to watch for when that begins.
 They’re not offering it right now, but last year it started in August I believe.

-We did the Kids Bowl Free program last year, and it was a great very low cost activity when it was rainy or TOO hot to be outside!
+We’ve done the Kids Bowl Free program the past two years, and it was a great very low cost activity when it was rainy or TOO hot to be outside!
 What’s great about this one is that is starts early and runs late.
-Penndel started their Kids Bowl Free on April 15 and it goes until mid September!
-Kids can bowl free by registering HERE.
+I’m on a list to be notified when signups begin, but last year, Penndel started in mid-April.
+We love this located because it’s also really close to the McDonald’s with the nice play area!
 Each child registered can get two free games of bowling per day.
 You just need to pay for shoe rental, which is typically around $3.
 When you go to the website, just check for bowling alleys which participate in your area.
 Penndel and Limerick are a few participating.
 (TIP: Times vary by location!
 I suggest checking the times before registering because you can only register at one lane.
 You might decide to drive a few minutes further if the times work better for your schedule.)
 They also offer discounted passes for adults if you want to bowl with your child.
 Download the app to your phone before you head to the bowling alley.
 When you sign in, they’ll check for a code on your app to give you the discount.

 Altitude Junior Jump